'The Sun Machine is coming down,

 (and a very special warm welcome to those visitors who have followed the link

-in the new edition of 'The Complete David Bowie'*)
+in 'The Complete David Bowie'*)

 Radio Geronimo broadcast to Europe via the 400Kw transmitters of